 Authority employees shall abide by the laws and regulations of the State and Federal governments concerning confidentiality of client information.
 Employees shall sign and adhere to a Confidentiality of Client Information statement provided by the Authority.
-Unauthorized release of or discussion about client information within or outside the Authority is considered grounds for discipline up to and including dismissal.
+Except when permitted by applicable law unauthorized release of or discussion about client information within or outside the Authority, is considered grounds for discipline up to and including dismissal.